-9 Music B - How is Music Organised & Structured?
+How is Music Organised & Structured?

 This unit includes the study of music from a wide range of genres.
 Students learn how music is constructed and use this as a basis for their own compositions.
-Students analyse a variety of music using the musical concepts and are exposed to listening and aural style exercises.
+Students analyse a variety of music using musical concepts and are exposed to listening and aural style exercises.

-10 Music A - Protest Music
+Protest Music

-This unit seeks to give students a taste of music's profound influence in society by demonstrating a cross section of musical examples that has played a great role in "shaking up the system".
+This unit seeks to give students a taste of music's profound influence on society by demonstrating a crosssection of musical examples that has played a great role in "shaking up the system".
+Students study how music has changed the world and its political views and explore the role music has played in times of conflict.

-10 Music B - Dance Music Through the Ages
+Dance Music Through the Ages

-This unit includes music from the Baroque period to the 21st Century.
-Students will present two performances as soloists and be exposed to a variety Heading: of composition, listening and aural styles exercises.
+This unit is designed to explore music from the Baroque period to the 21st Century.
+Students will present a performance and be exposed to a variety of composition, listening and aural styles exercises to extend their music skills.